-9.3 Path
+9.4 Path

 The path markers are ~4 feet (~1.2m) long by 6 inches (15cm) wide.
-The path will be covered ORANGE.
+The path will be colored ORANGE.
 Each path marker will be placed directly after the current task and point to the next task.
-There will be one positioned at the gate that points to the Shoot Craps (buoy) task.
-Positioned near the Shoot Craps task, the next path segment will point to the Play Slots task.
-Those will be the only path segments which can be used to visually orient the vehicle to the next task.

 The path markers will be in two sections.
 The second section will be $\pm 45^{\circ}$ from the first section.
 To obtain full points, the vehicle must follow each path segment, changing course as the path section changes.